taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 **Majhee: "Well, they're hungry.
 Can't think when you're hungry."**

-Majhee removes her goggles and steps into the decontamination chamber.
+Majhee removes her boots and steps into the decontamination chamber.

 ### Page 3